Horace Taylor Trust

 Overview

 The Horace Taylor Trust was established in 1974 following the death of Horace Taylor, a successful businessman and committed Methodist Lay Preacher who devoted his life to the Driffield community.
 The trust was created by will (proved 5 November 1974 at Leeds) as varied by High Court Order dated 6 December 1982.
-With total income of £239,993 and expenditure of £162,306 in the year ending 5 April 2024, the trust has shown consistent financial growth over recent years.
-The trust's mission is to work together to support the local community in honour of Horace Taylor's memory, focusing on social welfare, community activities, churches, local charities, and organizations within Driffield and the immediate surrounding area.
+In the most recent financial year ending 5 April 2025, the trust had total income of £242,951 and expenditure of £256,946.
+The trust's mission is to work together to support the local community in honour of Horace Taylor's memory, focusing on social welfare, community activities, churches, local charities, and organisations within Driffield and the immediate surrounding area.

 Funding Priorities

-The trust operates a single grant program with applications reviewed monthly.
-Grant amounts typically range from £500 to £15,000, depending on the project scope and need.
+The trust operates a single grant programme with applications reviewed monthly.
 Applications can be submitted on a rolling basis, with trustees meeting monthly to assess submissions.

 Priority Areas